-How Spell Could Be Useful In Everyday Life
+How Potions Could Be Useful In Everyday Life

 So there you have it, some spells that could be useful to us in everyday life.
 From opening doors to repairing things, you could save a lot of time and money if those actually worked.
 Sadly, all magic is fantasy and the wizarding world is fiction — but then again, that’s what the grown-ups say.

 To whom was the Knockback Jinx taught?